lhotanok/zalando-scraper/README.md

 - **Neckline**: Cache-coeur
 - **Fastening**: Laces
 - **Pattern**: Marl

-**📊 Rating**:

-- Rating Count: 28
-- Reviews Count: 14
-- Average Rating: 4.36
-- Rating Histogram:
-  - ⭐⭐⭐⭐⭐: 18
-  - ⭐⭐⭐⭐: 6
-  - ⭐⭐⭐: 2
-  - ⭐⭐: 0
-  - ⭐: 2

-**👥 User Reviews**:

-- Astrid: ⭐⭐⭐⭐⭐ - "Love it.
-More like a jumper cardigan mix ..
-Great colour as well.
-Nice on high rise jeans."
-- Rose: ⭐⭐⭐⭐⭐ - "Just like the photo, great fit, great quality."
-- Giusi: ⭐⭐⭐ - "The jumper itself is nice but the durability is awful.
-Just wore it a couple of times and it looks already old and worn out."
-- Ana: ⭐⭐⭐ - "Short and the sleeves are short(ish).
-Great quality though."
-- Sophia: ⭐⭐⭐⭐ - "Love the colour, nice material.
-Comes up a tad small though."
-- Zalando customer: ⭐⭐⭐⭐⭐ - "Beautiful soft fabric.
-Sleeves could be slightly longer, only just fit."
-- Olivie: ⭐⭐⭐⭐⭐ - "Absolutely love this!
-True to its size.
-Adaptable because you can tie it however you like."
-- Vaiva: ⭐⭐⭐⭐⭐ - "Very soft and cozy!
-Really like it!"
-- Freville: ⭐⭐⭐⭐⭐ - "Perfect"
-- Zalando customer: ⭐⭐⭐⭐⭐

 This example showcases the data extracted from one specific product using Zalando Scraper.
 You can utilize the scraper to extract data for any product available on Zalando's website.